There is no more compromising with Democrats and you can compromise with the Taliban.

 You still think you've got to turn a different way to get through a turnstile when you don't anymore.

-You become accustomed to being what you are, and all of a sudden, when you're now the majority and leading and you have no experience at it, what do you do?
+And all of a sudden, when you're now the majority and leading and you have no experience at it, what do you do?

 Some people who were not in the leadership roles witnessed what happened back then and don't want to repeat it.

-The headline story in the New York Times before the state primary there last month was New York voters are more hopeless than angry.
+The headline story in the New York Times before the state primary there last month was, New York voters are more hopeless than angry.

-The upshot of that story was that it was a waste of time to vote, since all the candidates were exactly the same.
+The upshot of that story was that it was a waste of time to vote since all the candidates were exactly the same.

 This could have been, this race could have been something.